Measurement of $CP$ asymmetries in $B^0\to \phi K^0_S$ decays with Belle II: Time-dependent -asymmetry fit

 The distributions of signal and backgrounds are described in a likelihood fit to extract the \CP asymmetries.
 We consider the following contributions to the sample composition: signal \phiks events, nonresonant \nonres background, and continuum background.
 Additional \BBbar background events are treated as a source of systematic uncertainty, as they are estimated to be at most 2\% of the signal yield, according to simulation.
 Low-multiplicity events contribute at less than the level of the \BBbar backgrounds in the simulation, and are distributed like continuum in the variables used in the fit, so they are treated as part of the continuum background.
 We model the distributions of signal and background events in the \mbc, \ocs, \cosh, and \dt variables.
 The \mbc and \ocs variables provide discrimination between signal and continuum background.
 The helicity angle $\theta_H$, defined as the angle between the momentum of the \Bz and that of the positively charged kaon in the $\phi$ rest frame, is used to distinguish between signal and nonresonant components.
 The \dt variable and tag-flavor $q$ provide access to the time-dependent \CP asymmetries.
 In addition, we use \dterr as a conditional observable to model the per-event resolution.

 We extract the \CP asymmetries using an extended maximum-likelihood fit to the unbinned distributions of the discriminating variables.
 The total probability density function (PDF) is given by the product of the four one-dimensional PDFs, since the dependences among the fit observables are negligible.
 We model the \mbc distribution using an ARGUS function~\cite{ALBRECHT1990278} for continuum and a Gaussian function with shared parameters for the \phiks and \nonres components.
 The continuum shape is fixed from a fit to the $|\deltae|>0.1~$\gev sideband, while the signal-shape parameters are determined by the fit.
-We check on data and simulated samples that the background from \phikstar decays in the sideband is negligible and therefore does not bias the determination of the continuum shapes.
+We check that the continuum shapes are not biased by \phikstz, \phikstp, and other \Bz and \Bp decay modes, contributing in total to less than 1\% of the events in the \deltae sideband.
 The \ocs distribution is modeled using the sum of two Gaussian functions with a common mean and constrained proportions for continuum, and a Gaussian function with asymmetric widths and shared parameters for the \phiks and \nonres components.
-The \ocs shape-parameters are determined from events in the sideband for continuum, and using simulated events for signal.
-The \cosh distribution of continuum is modeled with a second-order polynomial determined from sideband events.
+The \ocs shape-parameters are determined from events in the \deltae sideband for continuum, and using simulated events for signal.
+The \cosh distribution of continuum is modeled with a second-order polynomial determined from \deltae sideband events.
 We verify using simulated samples that the \phiks and \nonres components follow a $\cos^2\theta_{H}$ and a uniform distribution, respectively, as expected from angular momentum conservation, and the detector acceptance does not affect their shapes.

 The \btag flavor is identified using a category-based \B-flavor tagging algorithm from the particles in the event that are not associated with the \bsig candidate~\cite{Belle-II:2021zvj}.
 The tagging algorithm provides for each \btag candidate a flavor ($q$) and the tag-quality $r=1-2w$.
 The latter is a function of the wrong-tag probability \wtag and ranges from $r=0$ for no discrimination power to $r=1$ for unambiguous flavor assignment.
 Taking into account the effect of imperfect flavor assignment, Eq.~\eqref{eq:dt_theo} becomes \begin{widetext} \begin{linenomath}